-Following on from last week’s blog I am taking a look at how you go about implementing some of the ideas mentioned and try and flesh out the opportunities afforded by the medium of email marketing.
+Following on from last week’s email marketing strategy blog, I am taking a look at how you go about implementing some of the ideas mentioned.
+It’s time to flesh out the opportunities afforded by the medium of email marketing.

 How do you go about growing your list?
 You can do this in many different ways, each one having their own level of effectiveness.
 The standard tools available are: